 A Cattle Empire

-What this all boils down to is that "American Empire" is like a whole series of stories from earlier westerns have been combined into one story which cover many years.
+What this all boils down to is that "American Empire" is like a whole series of stories from earlier westerns that have been combined into one story which covers many years.
 But it tries to cram too much in to 82 minutes and is unable to do the epic nature of the story justice by failing to deliver the depth when it comes to both the characters and the story.